HanyangHe/HanyangHe.github.io/_pages/cv.md

 ======
 * 11/2017-08/2018: Intern
   * Electric Power Test & Research Institute, Guangzhou Power Supply Bureau Co., Ltd
-  * Duties included: Survey and interview of industrial users suffered from power disturbance.
+  * Duties included: Survey and interview of industrial users who suffered from power disturbance.
 Develop the analytical model of disturbance sensitive device in MATLAB based on hardware and lab tested results.
 Conduct numerical studies on these analytical model to reveal the disturbance response mechanism and give mitigation suggestions.

 Skills
 ======